 7 Evergreen and Fun indoor games that your kids will love!

-When I grew up in Ahmedabad, where the blazing sun and unbearably hot winds keep the children indoors for the most part of the day, we never missed the outdoor fun in the afternoons during the long summer vacation.
+When I grew up in Ahmedabad, where the blazing sun and unbearably hot winds keep the children indoors for the most part of the day, we never missed the outdoor fun in the afternoons.
 There were no full day TV channels then, and certainly no gadgets!
 But, we had so much fun indoors playing an assortment of games with friends and cousins.
 The best part is, those games are as exciting today as they were back then, and will keep your children amused till the sun starts fading and the evening draws in.

-Here are some interactive and fun summer indoor games for kids.
+Here are some interactive and fun indoor games for kids.

 Board Games: Remember going up and down the Snakes and Ladders?
 Or Scrabble Junior?
 It’s still one of the best, even with so many new word games available in the market.
 Or how about Sequence for kids?
 The classic card game is tweaked to suit the young kids.
 And how can I even forget Monopoly Junior!
 It will just never go out of fashion.